 In December 1999, the Honda Insight became the first mass-produced hybrid sold in America.
 Toyota’s Prius was launched in Japan in 1997 but did not go on sale in the U.S. until mid-2000.

-First to the table with a mass-marketed all-electric car was Nissan with its introduction of the 2010 Leaf.
-GM was ahead of the wave with its all-electric EV1 release in 1996, but less than 1,500 were made in its 4-year run.
-GM went on to launch the HEV Silverado/Sierra in 2004.
+Next to the table with a mass-marketed all-electric car was Nissan with its introduction of the 2010 Leaf.
+GM was ahead of the wave with its all-electric EV1 release in 1996.
+But, less than 1,500 were made in its 4-year run.

 What Is MPGe?

-The Environmental Protection Agency (EPA) provides certified fuel-mileage figures for all vehicles sold in the United States, including electrified vehicles like the BEVs and PHEVs showcased here.
+The Environmental Protection Agency (EPA) provides certified fuel-mileage figures for all vehicles sold in the U.S. This includes electrified vehicles like the BEVs and PHEVs showcased here.
 These can be found at FuelEconomy.gov.

 When it comes to towing fuel mileage, a good rule of thumb is to cut the expected driving range of an EV vehicle in half if you’re planning to tow something anywhere near its maximum rated trailer weight rating.
 In the almost 2 decades of testing internal-combustion-engine-powered (and a few EVs) tow vehicles for RV and boating publications, my experience has been that a 30-40% loss in range is common.